Sudonuma/glaucoma-detection/README.md

 3. To train the model on Downsampled but not well balanced data use: `13ktrain_data.csv` and `13ktest_data.csv`
 4. `dummy_train_data.csv` and `dummy_test_data.csv` are just for the purpose to run the code.

+## TODO

+1. csv files should be tracked with DVC.
+2. Improve the EDA and the pre-processing step.
+3. Test the output of the model.
+4. Add more tests.
+5. Optimise the stratfied sampling.
+6. Use Siamese Neural Networks as it is robust against unbalanced.
+7. Lint.